-- Fabric – the type and amount of fabric will depend on 2 factors: how you’ll be using the bean bags and the number of bean bags you make
+The type and amount of fabric will depend on 2 factors:

-- Type of Fabric
+Type of Fabric

 - Use medium-weight fabrics like denim, corduroy or a thicker cotton for juggling or less rough activities.

 If you go with a light-weight fabric, I recommend using a second layer of fabric to line the bean bags.
 An old sheet or muslin works well to provide an additional layer of strength.

-- How Much Fabric
+How Much Fabric

-- You will need 2 squares for each bean bag you make.
+You will need 2 squares for each bean bag you make.
 Determine how many bean bags you want/need and the size each one will be.
 Then do the math to figure out how much fabric you’ll need.

-- Thread – Consider using two colors of thread – one for the top spool and one for the bobbin.
+Consider using two colors of thread – one for the top spool and one for the bobbin.